 - What are their likes and dislikes?

-You want to find influencers who share the same target audience – at least partially – so diving deep and really getting to know your customers is crucial.
+You want to find influencers who share the same target audience or audiences – at least partially – so diving deep and really getting to know your customers is crucial.

-- Is it a cool and a trendy college-aged girl?
+- Is it a cool and trendy college student?

 - A tech-savvy businessman?